 Fresh juicy plums add a wonderful sweet flavor to kombucha.
 It's a great thirst quencher.

-Any fruit you enjoying eating is worth trying in kombucha!
+Any fruit you enjoy eating is worth trying in kombucha!
 One of my favorite flavors is Blueberry Kombucha.

 Two Types of Fermentation